Skip to main content

 End Sub

-3. Press the F5 key to run the code.
-Then all filters are cleared from all worksheets in current workbook.
+3. Press the "F5" key to run the code.
+Then all filters are cleared from all worksheets in the current workbook.

 8.4 Remove all filters in a worksheet

-The above methods only help to clear the filtered status, and the filters still remain in the worksheet.
+The above methods only help to clear the filtered status, but the filter feature remains active in the worksheet.
 If you want to remove all filters from a worksheet, try the below methods.

 Remove all filters in a worksheet by turning off the Filter